Medical CVs and portfolios

 What to include in your portfolio

 The actual evidence you use in your portfolio will vary from specialty to specialty and it is important that you undertake careful research when it comes to applying to specialty training.
+Some specialties won’t require a portfolio, as they may use the Multi Specialty Recruitment Assessment (MSRA) as part of the shortlisting process but it is good practice to keep documents for your records.
 The information can be found in each of the specialty recruitment webpages.
 For example:

 Typical sections of a portfolio might include: